newell/newell.github.io/about.md

 I am deeply intersted in logic, computation, mathematics, physics, and engineering.

-Formally I have a BS in Applied Mathematics with a Minor in Physics from the University of California - Davis and an MSEE from the University of Washington.
+Formally, I have a Bachelor of Science in Applied Mathematics with a Minor in Physics from the University of California - Davis and a Master of Science in Electrical Engineering from the University of Washington.

 I enjoy yoga, calisthenics, gymnastics, and other sports such as football ("soccer") and jiu jitsu.